 We would love to see your vision..

-For all those who are new readers to Across the Bored, some great entries and the guidelines for this fortnight’s challenge can be found here.
-Need more info or want to browse past themes?
-Have a look at HOW DOES THIS WORK.
+For all those who are new readers to Across the Bored, here are some guidelines for the challenge: HOW DOES THIS WORK?

 - I will post some commentary on a random topic that pops into my head (such as the above) and then ask you to respond on the same.

 - Your point of view on the current week’s challenge can take any form: a quote, a motto or saying, an essay, poem or opinion of yours or attributed to someone else, a piece of music, a song, a video, a work of art, photograph, graffiti, drawing or scribble – but it has to be about the topic!